jqin020/Early-detection-of-3D-printing-issues/README.md

-# Code of competition Early-detection-of-3D-printing-issues
+# Code of Kaggle competition Early-detection-of-3D-printing-issues
 This code is built from [1].
 In order to run this code, a couple of steps are needed:
 1. pip install -r 'requirements.txt'
 2. unzip image dataset and put it into 'dataset/images'